“Each day void of pains would be a blessing. I’d call that a perfect life.”

 All feel pain.

 That’s how life continues for the whole humanity.
-The best things we could do when life is painful is to cling to hope and wait for better days.
+The best things we could do when life seems miserable is to cling to hope and wait for better days.

 Bad times come and go.